-Landscape Materials Sample Clauses
+Landscape Materials Clause Samples

 Landscape Materials.
-Landscape materials shall be consistent with BDMC 18.72.020 (Exhibit “E”), with the following additional restriction: sixty‐five percent (65%) of plant materials must be drought tolerant.
+Landscape materials shall be consistent with BDMC 18.72.020 (Exhibit “E”), with the following additional restriction: sixty‐five percent (65%) of all plant materials must be drought tolerant.

 Landscape Materials.
 Landscape materials shall consist of the following and are described in more detail in the Plant Materials List, (see Exhibit 1.0) and also available at the Planning Commission Office.